 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor's in IT at SNHU include:

-According to the U.S. Bureau of Labor Statistics, the number of software development jobs will see growth of up to 22 percent through 2022, much faster than average job growth.
-As the way people and businesses consume and process data becomes more intricate, this industry will see the creation of a large number of new jobs, with more than 222,000 expected to be added by 2022.
+According to the U.S. Bureau of Labor Statistics, the number of software development jobs will see growth of up to 24 percent through 2026, much faster than average job growth.* As the way people and businesses consume and process data becomes more intricate, this industry will see the creation of a large number of new jobs.
 Earning a BS in IT with a software development concentration online will position you well for a career in this rapidly expanding industry.

 Our innovative, online IT degree dives deep into the development of software using contemporary tools and programming languages.
 Course are taught by knowledgeable faculty with years of real-world, hands-on experience.